mrstefangrimm/prfServo/README.md

 ## Types
 ### Template parameters
 TORD : Type of the attribute to store the polynomial order.
-Depends on how many Servos you use: uint8_t : 1 - 4, uint16_t 1 - 8, uint32_t : 1 - 16
+Depends on how many Servos you use: uint8_t : 1 - 4, uint16_t : 1 - 8, uint32_t : 1 - 16

-TEXT : Type of the external (target) values.
+TIN: Type of the internally used (target) values.
 Choose float if your target position shall be e.g. 1.3 [mm/inch/..].
 By choosing uint8_t you will save memory and still have 256 points.

-TINT : Type of the internal (Servo) values.
+TOUT: Type of the values that control the Servo.
 PWM values are in the range of an uint16_t.
 Servo.h allows you to write degrees (0-180), but there is a mapping behind that you do not want to use anymore.

 TMATH: Type for the polynomial fitting and the parameters.
 Has to be a floating-point number.

 ### Classes
-template<typename TINT, typename TMATH> class prfServoImplBase : Derive from this class an write your own implementation.
-Make sure TINT and TMATH are the same data types as used for prfServo.
+template<typename TOUT, typename TMATH> class prfServoImplBase : Derive from this class an write your own implementation.
+Make sure TOUT and TMATH are the same data types as used for prfServo.

-template<typename TORD, typename TEXT, typename TINT, typename TMATH> class prfServo : Instantiate an object of this an use it as your Servo library.
+template<typename TORD, typename TIN, typename TOUT, typename TMATH> class prfServo : Instantiate an object of this an use it as your Servo library.